 Heath Baxter - hails from Cedar Rapids, IA by way of Sioux Falls, SD.
 Heath has been playing handbells for more than 16 years in numerous church and community bell choirs.
 He even led a church adult and a children's bell choir for 5 years in Sioux Falls.
 Heath attends Central Christian Church where he rings the low bass bells in their handbell choir.
 He works at USAA in information technology as a software developer/analyst.
 At USAA, he also plays clarinet in the USAA band!
 He has been a member of River City Ringers since the fall of 2013 and helps out as the webmaster for the website.

 Richard Garrett - joined River City Ringers in the fall of 2015 and has been a member of Festival Bells Jubilee, Coker UMC's handbell choir for about 25 years.
-He and his wife Judy have two grown children.
+He and his late wife Judy have two grown children.
 Now semi-retired from the health insurance industry, he enjoys reading, fishing, and woodworking.
 Richard is a graduate of Texas A&M and was a proud member of the Fighting Texas Aggie Band.

 Trish Kauhaahaa - is delighted to be back ringing with RCR this season.
 She is originally from Alberta, Canada but has been in San Antonio since 1995.
 She began ringing handbells in 2002 with the Lois Fritze Handbell Choir at University United Methodist Church where she also directs the Middle School Bell Choir.
 She has a Bachelor of Science in Nursing degree from the University of Alberta and worked as a Labor and Delivery nurse for 15 years in the Baptist Health System.
 She is married to Thomas and has 3 beautiful children that she loves spending time with.